vinta/awesome-python/README.md

 *Libraries for chatbot development.*

 * [Errbot](http://errbot.io/en/latest/) - The easiest and most popular chatbot to implement ChatOps.
+* [opsdroid](https://opsdroid.github.io/) - A Python 3 chat-ops bot.
+Designed to be extendable, scalable and simple.

 ## Code Analysis and Linter